Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 - IBJJF approved, ranked colors

-We love this rash guard because it’s durable and anti-microbial features.
+We love this rash guard because it’s durable, and features antimicrobial and antifungal defense.
 These are a couple of the most important features in a Jiu Jitsu rash guard.

-Fuji is a classic brand with a classic style, which comes out in this rash guard.
+Fuji is a classic Brazilian Jiu Jitsu brand with a classic style, which shows in this rash guard.
 There’s nothing crazy going on with the design.
-Just something simple, with the Fuji logo in the middle (which I love, by the way).
+Just something simple, with the Fuji logo in the middle, which has a classic traditional martal arts feel.

 Fuji products are made to last.
 I’ve had a pair of Fuji shorts since I first started BJJ, which are still going strong.
 Other shorts I bought have already started to come apart in places, but with Fuji you’re confident that your gear will last a long time.